lmgomes91/car_api/README.md

 **Tables**

-All table schemas are available at migrations folder: _src/shared/database/migrations_
+The table schema is available at migrations folder: _src/config/database/migrations_

     To create the tables at SQL DataBase, run: npm run typeorm migration:run